 - Program duration: Volunteer for 2 to 12 weeks, programs start on the 1st and 3rd Monday of each month

-“I would recommend this program to anybody.
+I would recommend this program to anybody.
 As a recent medical graduate, I found that I was able to give and take as much as I could from the program.
 The two week rural placement gave me experience and an opportunity to observe diseases, management strategies, and patient interaction.
-I was also able to help diagnose and treat certain conditions which may have otherwise be missed or misdiagnosed.This is an experience I will never forget.”
+I was also able to help diagnose and treat certain conditions which may have otherwise been missed or misdiagnosed.This is an experience I will never forget.
 Sumudu Welikumbura (IVHQ Volunteer in Nepal)

 - Program duration: Volunteer for 1 to 24 weeks, programs start on the 1st and 3rd Monday of each month

-“It was such a good experience!
-On the health project we were given a chance to see many sides of Indian healthcare system and all of our questions were answered answered.
+It was such a good experience!
+On the health project, we were given a chance to see many sides of the Indian healthcare system and all of our questions were answered.
 I was so impressed with each placement and learned so much.
-It was very good that for as a brand new nurse with so little clinical experience I was given a chance to learn so much.
+It was very good that as a brand new nurse with so little clinical experience, I was given a chance to learn so much.
 Katelyn Rowland (IVHQ Volunteer in Delhi, India)

 Vietnam Medical Mission Volunteer Program